OSGeo/grass-website/content/news/2023_08_27_GRASS_GIS_docker_organization.md

 its sincere appreciation to mundialis for their technical expertise and consistent support over the years.

-In a strategic move, the Docker images have now been moved to the OSGeo organisation's repository on Docker Hub.
+In a strategic move, the **GRASS GIS Docker images have now been moved** to the OSGeo organisation's repository on Docker Hub.
 They can be accessed under OSGeo GRASS GIS on Docker Hub: